rezen/zap-tutorial/01_intro.md

 ## Goals
 The primary goal of this post is to script up scanning your application with ZAP.
 You will learn the methods for customizing the  `zap-full-scan.py` which you can then apply to your application!
-Through the journey towards our goal, we  will touch on some additional topics necccery to reach our goal.
+Through the journey towards our goal, we  will touch on some additional topics necessary to reach our goal.

 - Learn about some ZAP Basics
   - Interface overview